scode/arch4ec2/README.md

 as that is how it appears to the early pv-grub boot environment at EC2.
 The aki in the example is the 32 bit pv-grub aki supplied by amazon for use on volumes with root fs on the first partition.

+## The kernel

+Since a customly configured kernel is necessary, and to avoid future upgrades switching to a stock compiled kernel, the kernel package used is specifically named after arch4ec2.
+This means that it should be safe to upgrade all packages on the bootstrapped instances at any time without risking switching to a kernel that won't boot.

+Ideally, I should set up a repository for people to use.
+If you are interested and would use it, let me know.